heinezen/openage/doc/ideas/projects/p3_modpack_editor.md

 *Warning*: This is a challenging task with lots of components to consider.
 It requires dedication and learning about the connected engine components.
-If you are not afraid to work your way deeply into openage's engine components and fulfill the requirements, this is a task for you.
+If you are not afraid to work your way deeply into openage's engine components and fulfil the requirements, this is a task for you.
 However, if you do not feel comfortable with the scope of this task, you should take a look at the Sprite Editor project instead.